aaagrud/practiceProjects/README.md

 A simple flet app that checks if the inputted string is a real word in English
 ## Birthday Invite
 A Birthday Invitation made to freshen up my HTML
+## Hello World with Express
+First step into using Express js